UKLA LiteraCy school of the year 2016-2017

 Atlas of Adventures

-Next, the children wrote a diary entry, then a mini-saga about the butterflies and their incredible lives.
-They then created stained glass butterflies and butterfly prints before creating their own cushion covers.
+Then they wrote a diary entry and a mini-saga about the butterflies and their incredible lives.
+They also created stained glass butterflies and butterfly prints before creating their own cushion covers.

 "We wrote diaries imagining that we were the boy or the girl on the pages of the atlas as they travel on horseback into the Mexican forest early in the morning as the monarchs fill the skies with their gold and orange wings."